The importance of ASHRAE TC 9.9

 Researchers and energy-efficiency organizations

-Goal: Develop thermal guidelines and best practices to balance equipment reliability, energy efficiency, and sustainability in mission-critical environments.
+The primary goal of ASHRAE TC 9.9 is to develop thermal guidelines and best practices.
+These guidelines aim to balance equipment reliability, energy efficiency, and sustainability in mission-critical environments.

 Title | Focus |